COSC-499-W2023/year-long-project-team-15/docs/weekly_logs/individ_logs/will/will_log.md

 ![wills week 13 tasks](./screenshots/wills_tasks_week13.png)

 This week I created functional react components for the main communication panel page of our app such as a header and the sidebar to view contacts.
-I set up the routing of our app to have a made page which is where I worked on and an account page.Doig so I had to refactor some components.
+I set up the routing of our app to have a main page and an account page.
+Doing so I had to refactor some components.
 The header does the page routing and the side bar shows the users friends list and can search friends by string pattern.
-I also fixed some design layout/sizing issues with the UI and set up our cypress testing pipline with Mac with both of our components tested.
-Mac and I also completed the design doc and demo vid for this design milestone
+I also fixed some design layout/sizing issues with the UI and set up our cypress testing pipline with Mac.
+Mac and I also completed the design doc and demo vid for this design milestone.

 **In Progress**

 ![wills week 13 inprgress board](./screenshots/wills_inprogress_week13.png)